GEOFFREY DATSON - CUSTOM SOUND

 In 2013 we exhibited a joint work - my insturments and Annete's photographic images at the Soundmakers Symposium at the Cooroy butter factory, and performed as part of the event.
 This foregrounding of my instuments coincided with us moving towards recording when we engaged award winning porducer Kalju Tonuma to record a demo.
 Artistic direction of, recording and touring Datson Hughes has occupied the past 4 years years.
 We have released 3 singles so far and our Whispering Highway EP which toured nationally in early 2017.
 We applied for and recieved professional development funding to rehearse our forthcoming album with our producers and showcase in Melbourne.
 During that tour I exhibited in the Instrument Maker's paviion at my first National Folk Festival.
 We took the opportunity to play on the numerous blackboard stages during the festival to a passing crowd of thousands of people across the duration of the festival and in the programmed Maker's concert to a large seated and attentive crowd of close to 500 people.

-The forthcoming release in early 2018 is produced and pressed to vinyl and rehearsed and we are now poised to tour our debut album Flowers and the Axe.
+Our debut album Flowers and the Axe (2018) is produced and pressed to vinyl and we are now touring it throughout QLD, NSW and ACT.
 The duo has just finished recording a second album on which, again, feature my instruments, specifically a new bass duclimer which I developed specifically to inject some bottom end into our sound.
 We are currently rehearsing our repertoire with the new instrumentation so the bass duclimer can be showcased at the 2018 National Folk Festival.